Vini Lopez: The Lord Gunner Group

-During the 1970s Lopez played with The Lord Gunner Group, one of the Jersey Shore's most popular unsigned groups.
-The power rock band was led by Lance Larson (lead vocals) and Ricky DeSarno (lead guitar).
-In 1974 Lopez, Larson and DeSarno, together with John Luraschi (bass), had played together in Cold Blast and Steel.
+In the 1970s, Lopez played with the Lord Gunner Group, one of the Jersey Shore's most popular unsigned groups.
+The power rock band was led by Lance Larson on lead vocals and Ricky DeSarno on lead guitar.
+In 1974, Lopez, Larson and DeSarno, together with John Luraschi (bass), played together in Cold Blast and Steel.
 Luraschi was an Upstage veteran and had been a fringe member of Dr. Zoom.
 Together with Southside Johnny & The Asbury Jukes, Cold Blast and Steel became one of the top two performing bands in New Jersey.
 However, by 1975 Lopez was leading his own band, Maddog & The Shakes, which featured Vinnie Roslin and DeSarno.
 The Shakes based their sound on Motown and Memphis and have been described as "one of the great unsigned Asbury Park bands of the mid-1970s".
-In 1977 Lopez briefly moved to Maine where he reunited with Bill Chinnock and played on the latter's Badlands album.
+In 1977, Lopez briefly moved to Maine where he reunited with Bill Chinnock and played on the latter's Badlands album.

-Meanwhile, back on the Jersey Shore, Larsen and DeSarno had formed The Lord Gunner Group.
+Meanwhile, back on the Jersey Shore, Larsen and DeSarno had formed the Lord Gunner Group.
 Lopez was the second of three notable drummers to play with the band.
 He succeeded Ernest Carter, who had earlier replaced Lopez in the E Street Band.
-When he left the band Lopez was replaced by Tico Torres.
+When he left the band, Lopez was replaced by future Bon Jovi drummer Tico Torres.
 The band played original music and high-impact rock at their live shows.
 They became the house band at The Stone Pony and opened for acts such as David Johansen, Sly & The Family Stone and John Cafferty.
-They later played larger venues throughout the Eastern Seaboard and their opening acts included The Smithereens and Jon Bon Jovi and The Wild Ones.
-Although Lord Gunner never recorded an album of its own they did feature on the compilation The Sounds of Asbury Park.
-Lord Gunner had several opportunities to be signed, but another unfortunate incident involving Lopez and a manager ended one of its best chances.
+They later played larger venues throughout the Eastern Seaboard and their opening acts included the Smithereens and Jon Bon Jovi and The Wild Ones.
+Although Lord Gunner never recorded an album of its own, they did feature on the compilation The Sounds of Asbury Park.
+Lord Gunner had several opportunities to be signed, but another incident involving Lopez and a manager ended one of its best chances.
 After self-financing and self-promoting a showcase at a club for several A&R representatives, Larson and Lopez discovered that, without consulting them, their manager had also booked an opening band, with the intention of trying to get them signed.
 An angry Lopez had to be escorted from the club by police.
-Larson played a few songs, then calmly approached the microphone to ask all of the A&R reps to get up out of the first few rows and let the band's friends and fans sit down in their places.
-All the reps then left the club and Lord Gunner lost their shot at a deal.
+Larson played a few songs, then calmly approached the microphone to ask all of the A&R representatives to leave the first few rows and let the band's friends and fans sit down in their places.
+All the representatives then left the club and Lord Gunner lost their shot at a deal.